Watts-Lab/task-mapping/tasks/letters-to-numbers problems (cryptography).md

 # Criteria
 ## Performance calculation
 The objective is to propose the full correct mapping of the 10 letters to the 10 numbers solve the problem in as few trials as possible.
-Performance calculation is based on number of trials used
+Performance calculation is based on the number of trials used, letters identified per trial, letters used per equation, and weighted letter identification (inversely proportional to the number of trials required to identify it).

 ## Incentives
-Some participants recieved payment while others recieved course credit for their participation.
+Twenty groups and 80 individuals were paid recruits and 62 groups and 248 individuals received course credit for participation.